Fuel pipeline blaze in Mexico kills at least 66

 Federal and state firefighters and ambulances run by state oil company Pemex rushed to help victims with burns and take the injured to hospitals.

-Local medical facilities struggled to cope with the flood of arriving victims, said AFP correspondents at the scene.
+The flood of patients overflowed local medical facilities, said AFP correspondents at the scene.

 By around midnight Friday the fire had been brought under control, the security ministry said.